lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 }));
 ```

+Neat !
+You can now use the "clickable" behaviour independently, on different views.
+In the same way, you can plug the view into a different controller logic, as long as it passes the expected data.

-We will see more combinators and patterns in future articles
+We will see more patterns like this in future articles.

 ## Web components and lifecycle mapping